-Soft tissue injuries are damage to the muscles, tendons, and ligaments.
-Broken bones are apparent but soft tissue injuries are not in some cases.
+Soft tissue injuries damage the muscles, tendons, and ligaments.
+Broken bones are apparent.
+However, soft tissue injuries are not, in some cases.
 Whiplash is the most common soft tissue injury in an auto accident.
 Whiplash may not be apparent right away and make take days to present symptoms.
 Some type of soft tissue injuries

-- Acute injury-An Acute injury is an injury that is usually associated with a traumatic event.
+An Acute injury is an injury that is usually associated with a traumatic event.
 A traumatic impact can cause your bone to crack, muscles to tear or ligaments to break.
-Signs and symptoms of acute injures develop rapidly
+Signs and symptoms of acute injuries develop rapidly.

-- Bruises-an injury appearing as an area of discolored skin on the body.
+An injury appearing as an area of discolored skin on the body.
 This could be caused by a direct force applied and result in compression and bleeding into the soft tissue.
-Signs or symptoms of bruising would be discoloration and swelling
+Signs or symptoms of bruising would be discoloration and swelling.

-- Sprain-When a joint is forced beyond its normal range of motion, this results in overstretching or tearing of the ligaments.
-Symptoms could include swelling, discoloration, bruising, pain, inability to bear weight
+When a joint is forced beyond its normal range of motion, this results in overstretching or tearing of the ligaments.
+Symptoms could include swelling, discoloration, bruising, pain, and inability to bear weight.

-- Strain-Muscles that are forced to overstretch, this results in tears int he muscle and tendons.
-Symptoms may include swelling, pain in movement, discoloration and bruising
+Muscles that are forced to overstretch, this results in tears in the muscle and tendons.
+Symptoms my include swelling, pain in movement, discoloration, and bruising.

 Soft tissue injuries are injuries that may not be present the day of the accident or for days after.
 This could cause a gap in medical care because you dont know youre hurt.
 It’s always important to see a doctor ASAP.